ttimpe/homebridge-onkyo/README.md

 # Changelog

+* Verison 0.7 changes accessory from a Switch to new TV accessory in iOS 12.2.
 * Version 0.6 includes support for zone2.
 Adds a new config parameter called "zone" and use "zone2".
 Thanks for the contrib mbbeaubi.
 * Version 0.5.x includes support for input-selector.
 Available inputs are dynamically pulled from the eiscp-commands.json file.
 Note: Not all inputs may work with your receiver.
 * Version 0.4.x includes support for volume, mute, and has options for setting default_input.